We need pollinators…and they need us!

 - Monarch Watch: a wealth of information about monarchs – creating habitat, citizen science, migration, biology, and more.

 - The Xerces Society: an organization dedicated to the protection of wildlife through supporting invertebrates.
-They offer information and resources about issues affecting monarchs and other pollinators and what you can do to help these vital insects.
+They offer information and resources about issues affecting pollinators and what you can do to help these vital insects, and their website has a section dedicated to conserving the Western Monarch.

 Native plant resources

 - California Native Plant Society – San Diego Chapter: organization dedicated to increasing understanding, appreciation and conservation of California’s fascinating variety of native plants in their natural environment and in horticultural settings.
 “Gardening with Natives” and “How-To Brochures” links on their website have lots of info on native plants and butterflies.

 - Native West Nursery: a wholesale nursery specializing in growing California native plants.
 The nursery holds public plant sales four times per year.